 According to the CDC, we should consume a wide variety of fruits and vegetables to prevent high blood pressure.
 We should consume foods high in fiber and potassium as well.

 Additionally, we should maintain a healthy body weight in order to prevent hypertension.
 Overweight and obese people have higher risk of high blood pressure.
-Sedentary life, smoking, alcohol abuse, caffeine overconsumption, and not enough sleep are risk factors for hypertension as well.
+Sedentary life, smoking, alcohol abuse, caffeine overconsumption, and low quality sleep are also key risk factors of hypertension.

 Also, we should reduce the consumption of sodium (salt) and saturated fat.
 Animal products are the main sources of saturated fat.
 Hence, we should limit their consumption to the minimum.